 I first learnt about Pakistan’s original national anthem, especially commissioned by Mr Jinnah from the poet Jaganath Azad of Lahore, in ‘Hamsafar‘, Pakistan International Airlines’ monthly magazine in its August issue when flying back to Karachi from Lahore on Aug 9.
 This national anthem lasted only until a few months after Mr Jinnah’s death – after which his successors commissioned a more Persianised one that Hafeez Jullandari wrote.
 Please note, you would never have read this in any official literature a couple of years ago, ‘enlightened moderation’ notwithstanding.

 A subsequent article in The Kashmir Times (below), confirmed this startling (for me) information, included in my recent article on the Jaswant Singh-Jinnah controversy Jinnah re-visited, thank you Jaswant Singh (posted on various email lists; couldn’t find the web-link but the author’s email and blogs are included below).
 Note: the article was originally published in The Hindu, June 19, 2005.

 P.S.
 Just learnt that Zaheer A. Kidvai talked about this in his blogpost of May 03, 2009,Windmills of my mind – ‘A Tale of Two Anthems’, thanks Zak).
 Over to Chander K. Azad in Kashmir Times:

-CLARIFICATION: The article below, ‘Jinnah’s Secularism: A Hindu wrote Pak’s first national anthem – How Pakistan’s Quaid-e-Azam got Urdu-knowing Jagannath Azad to write the song’ was published in the Kashmir Times, Jammu.
-The author was the Indian journalist Luv Puri who interviewed Jagannath Azad but the Kashmir Times inadvertently published it with the byline of Chander K. Azad, Jagannath Azad’s son who had sent it to the editor (see note in Comments section).
+Article: ‘Jinnah’s Secularism: A Hindu wrote Pak’s first national anthem – How Pakistan’s Quaid-e-Azam got Urdu-knowing Jagannath Azad to write the song’ – in the Kashmir Times, Jammu, originally inadvertently published with the byline of Chander K. Azad who had sent it to the editor (see note in Comments section).

 Kashmir Times August 21, 2009